Some Brexit backers deserve 'special place in hell,' E.U. chief says

 How Brexit could push N. Ireland to the brinkJan.
 11, 201906:14

-With just 51 days to go until the U.K. leaves the bloc, Tusk said that the E.U.’s most important task now was to prepare for “a possible fiasco” in which the U.K. departs with no divorce agreement and no arrangements for future trade.
+With only 51 days to go until the U.K. leaves the bloc, Tusk said that the E.U.’s most important task now was to prepare for “a possible fiasco” in which Britain departs with no divorce agreement and no arrangements for future trade.

 In a "no-deal" Brexit, the Bank of England has warned the country's economy could shrink by as much as 8 percent in about a year.

 Businesses, pharmaceutical companies and supermarkets have already started stockpiling goods.
-Supermarkets have also warned that fresh produce like lettuce and tomatoes may be difficult to get in the event a deal isn't reached, as much of their supply in March comes from the E.U.
+Supermarkets have also warned that fresh produce such as lettuce and tomatoes may be difficult to get in the event a deal isn't reached, as much of their supply in March comes from the E.U.

 Should any agreement not win enough support from lawmakers in Parliament, the U.K. could potentially request to delay Brexit — or even decide not to leave.